 How to Adjust Saddle Height on One Side More than the Other

-Upon receiving a new saddle, you may find that one side needs to be reduced more than the other.
-For example, in the picture below, a factory Breedlove Atlas Series plastic saddle not only needs the overall height reduced, but also the treble side reduced more than the bass side.
-This results in the factory saddle having the appearance of a tighter top radius; however, in the below picture, both saddles have a 12-inch top radius.
+For example, in the picture below, to match a Breedlove Atlas Series plastic saddle, our bone saddle not only needs the overall height reduced, but also the treble side reduced more than the bass side.

 Please note that the Breedlove factory plastic saddle would have originally been the same size as the bone saddle on the right, but was adjusted either at the factory or later.
 New saddle blanks are typically made larger to allow for adjustment to each individual guitar.